 Sleep Apnea in Children

 According to Dr. Felix Liao, DDS, Holistic Mouth Doctor, “ Whole body health depends on a good night’s sleep.
 A little oxygen deficit night after night adds up to whole body bankruptcy decades later.”
 Sleep apnea doesn’t just affect adults.
 Frequent misdiagnosis of the symptoms and limited awareness among parents can prevent kids with this condition from getting care.
-At Progressive Family & Cosmetic Dentistry, our Glen Mills dental specialist works closely with parents to identify the oral signs and symptoms of this condition and create a custom treatment plan.
+At Progressive Dentistry, Sleep & Wellness, our Glen Mills dental specialist works closely with parents to identify the oral signs and symptoms of this condition and create a custom treatment plan.